 -n Performs all the correctness checks, but does not push any files or changelists to the remote server. -0c When set, the p4 push command outputs information about every changelist.
 The -v option must be set for this to take effect. -Of When set, the p4 push command outputs information about every file in every changelist.
 The -v option must be set for this to take effect. -Oi When set, the p4 push command outputs information about every integration in every file in every changelist.
-The -v option must be set for this to take effect. -r remotespec Specifies a remote spec which contains the address of the remote server, and a file mapping which is to be used to re-map the files when they are pushed to the remote server. -s Specifies a shelved changelist to be pushed, instead of one or more submitted changelists.
+The -v option must be set for this to take effect. -r remotespec Specifies a remote spec which contains the address of the remote server, and a file mapping which is to be used to re-map the files when they are pushed to the remote server. remote- user Can be used to specify the username for the target server, overriding any RemoteUser field in the remote spec.
+(See "p4 remote" on page 443) -s Specifies a shelved changelist to be pushed, instead of one or more submitted changelists.
 For more information, see the section "Fetch and push a shelved changelist" in the "Fetching and Pushing" chapter of Using Helix Core Server for Distributed Versioning . -S stream Specifies a particular stream to push.
 If you specify a stream you cannot also specify a file or files.

 -v Specifies verbose mode, which provides diagnostics for debugging.
 You must opt in to verbose mode.
 With verbose mode turned on, you can refine and control the precise level of verbosity.
-Specifically, you can indicate whether you want information about: ■ every changelist pushed (with the -Oc option) every file in every changelist pushed (with the -Of option) every integration of every file in every changelist pushed (with the option) You can specify any combination of these options.
+Specifically, you can indicate whether you want information about: every changelist pushed (with the -Oc option) every file in every changelist pushed (with the -Of option) every integration of every file in every changelist pushed (with the -Oi option) You can specify any combination of these options.
 The default is to display information about every changelist. filespec Specifies which file or files to push.
-If you specify a file or files you cannot specify a stream with the -s option.
+If you specify a file or files you cannot specify a stream with the $-s$ option.